Ren'Py Non-Decimal Money System

 After much trial and error, I succeeded. *

 *It does what I want it to do well enough.
+And with some more tinkering, even better than before.

 What it is: A .rpy file that contains a money system focused on non-decimal units.